Hideo Kojima: Death Stranding

 Death Stranding was released on November 8, 2019.
 It received generally positive reviews and was a commercial success.
 It also won a number of awards, including "Best Game Direction" and "Best Score/Music" at The Game Awards 2019, and "Outstanding Achievement in Audio Design" and "Outstanding Technical Achievement" at the 23rd Annual D.I.C.E.
 Awards.

 In November 2019, talking to BBC Newsbeat as part of a documentary about Death Stranding, Kojima said "In the future Kojima Productions will start making films.
 If you can do one thing well, then you can do everything well".
 Kojima went on to explain that he sees that films, television series, and games competing in the same space in the future, thanks to streaming technology, and that this will encourage new formats to emerge.
 "I'm very interested in the new format of game that will appear on there and that's what I want to take on," Kojima added.

-At several game expos in 2022, Kojima cryptically teased the casting of an upcoming game being developed by Kojima Productions, with Elle Fanning and Shioli Kutsuna confirmed to star.
+At several game exhibitions in 2022, Kojima cryptically teased the casting of an upcoming title being developed by Kojima Productions, with Elle Fanning and Shioli Kutsuna confirmed to star.
 It was unknown whether the game would be related to Death Stranding, or a previously announced Xbox collaboration, or an entirely different project.
-However, at The Game Awards 2022, Kojima officially revealed the game as the sequel to Death Stranding, with the working title Death Stranding 2.
-Its title was eventually confirmed as Death Stranding 2: On the Beach during the 2024 Playstation State of Play.
-Reedus, Léa Seydoux, and Troy Baker were confirmed to be returning from the first game, with Fanning and Kutsuna revealed to be the new cast members of the game.
+At The Game Awards 2022, Kojima officially revealed the upcoming title as Death Stranding 2, again developed in collaboration with Sony.
+Reedus, Seydoux, and Troy Baker were confirmed to be returning from the first game, with Fanning and Kutsuna revealed to be the new cast members of the game.